 Students will spend a good deal of time working on group projects, studying in the library or writing up lab reports and research papers.
 Most schools will require you work a co-op, so it may take you five years as undergraduate student to graduate instead of typical four years.
 This so you can learn the mechanical skills necessary to join the workforce and tackle real world problems.

 Prior Education for a ME Program

 A high school diploma or equivalent is typically required for most ME degree programs and many students will need a minimum GPA and SAT/ACT score depending on the school.
 In addition to these basic mechanical engineering program qualifications, to serve in some ME careers, special certification may be required outside of your degree.

-There are many different ME degrees levels.
-You can spend many years getting as high as a professional practice doctorate's in mechanical engineering to something that takes less time like a first year certificate.
+ME degree levels vary.
+You can spend many years getting as high as a research / scholarship based doctorate's in mechanical engineering to something that takes less time like a associate's.
 The time it takes to complete a ME degree varies depending on the program.

 |Degree||Credit Requirements||Typical Program Length|

 |Associate Degree||60-70 credits||2 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|